Read letters from Kate Taber

 Kate is serving on the ministry team of Christmas Lutheran Church in Bethlehem.
 She assists U.S. Presbyterians visiting the Holy Land and facilitates Presbyterian involvement in volunteer opportunities.
 In addition Kate helps build relationships between U.S. Presbyterians and church partners in Israel and Palestine.

 “I want to help U.S. Presbyterians know and engage with Palestinian Christians: their lives, their ministries, their joys, and their struggles,” Kate says.
 “I hope our denomination might be a faithful Christian witness in and about the Holy Land.”

-Read Kate's PNS story, "Running the race that is set before us," about the second annual Palestine Marathon April 11, 2014.
+Read Kate's PNS story, "Running the race that is set before us,"

 Kate is working amid a longstanding political conflict that frequently takes center stage on the world scene.
 She has come to Israel-Palestine with the benefit of having lived there previously.
 She spent several months in the region on a Parish Pulpit Fellowship, an award given by Princeton Theological Seminary.